kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 and [Flamegraph](#eva-flamegraph).

 Finally, the [icon-apple] Eva sidebar allows the user to change some parameters and run the analysis.
-However, for large code base, it is recommended to run the Eva analysis using the command line, saving the result via the -save parameter, and then loading the resulting file in the graphical interface.
+However, for large code bases, it is recommended to run the Eva analysis using the command line, saving the result via the -save parameter, and then loading the resulting file in the graphical interface.